 Basic business expenses should be paid for by the THS Boosters directly, if possible (PO box rental, any banking, state or federal filing fees, insurance, etc.).

-Families who are providing dinners on long rehearsal nights may choose to donate their food to the kids, or may be reimbursed up to a predetermined amount.
+Families who are providing dinners on long rehearsal nights may choose to donate the food, or may be reimbursed up to a predetermined amount.
 That amount will be determined at the start of rehearsals, based on the existing budget at the time and the number of meals that will be provided, and announced at the parent meeting.
 In general, meals for the fall show should be less expensive because there are usually fewer students and meals involved.
 Musicals in the spring always require more food because there are more students involved and more late rehearsals.
 Therefore, food reimbursements for the fall should be lower than for the spring (i.e., $40/60).

-Volunteers who are helping with costumes, props, or other show-related expenses, should seek reimbursement from the director’s budget first, then the Booster budget.
+Volunteers who are helping with costumes, props, or other show-related expenses, should seek reimbursement from the director’s ASB budget first, then the Booster budget.
 The Director’s budget for each show will “close out” a few weeks after the close of the show, and reimbursements from the department will be more difficult to obtain after that time.
 The boosters will budget a certain amount to help with the production of each show.
 Once that money is spent, further reimbursements related to show productions will have to be voted by the Board as indicated above-or denied.